Six ways to check if an Android app is safe to download

 Most new applications do not have many downloads at least at the beginning of their existence, or until they become known.
 This is why high download rates from unknown publishers are suspicious.

-It's almost unheard of for a new app to achieve tens of thousands of downloads in just a few months.
-If this happened, it would definitely be in the news.
-If the app is really successful, there will be at least a few tech magazines and websites talking about it.
+It is almost unheard of for a new application to achieve tens of thousands of downloads in just a few months.
+If that happened then we would all be in the news.
+If the application is really successful, there will be at least a few tech magazines and websites talking about it.

 An application that has taken many years to increase the number of downloads can be more secure.
 Many fraudulent applications have a short lifespan and are removed when reports against it accumulate.
 But you should not trust an application just based on its age and popularity.